dekarrin/ictiobus/docs/ictcc.md

 error.
 The parse tree will be non-nil whenever it is valid.

-The returned `Frontend` has a few properties that refer to the language it was built for. `Frontend.Language` is set from the value of -l/--lang-name passed in to ictcc at generation time. `Frontend.Version` is similarly set from the value of -v/--lang-ver.
+The returned `Frontend` has a few properties that refer to the language it was built for. `Frontend.Language` is set from the value of -l/--lang-name passed to ictcc at generation time. `Frontend.Version` is similarly set from the value of -v/--lang-ver.

 Both `Frontend.Analyze` and `Frontend.AnalyzeString` will return in-depth syntax errors with detailed information if it encounters an issue while lexing,